kuzzleio/documentation-old/api-reference/source/includes/_securityController.md

 }
 ```

-Given a `profile id`, updates the matching Profile object in Kuzzle's database layer.
+Given a `profileId`, updates the matching Profile object in Kuzzle's database layer.

 ## updateProfileMapping